Non-Point Source (NPS) Pollution

-Non-point source pollution is the accumulation of pollutants over a broad area that are released into the water by runoff.
-The pollutants are created by a variety of diffuse sources and activities that occur over the land, rather than at a single, identifiable location.
+Non-point source pollution results from the accumulation of pollutants over a broad area that are transported to receiving waters by stormwater runoff.
+The pollutants come from a variety of diffuse sources and activities that occur over the land, rather than at a single, identifiable location.

 Types of NPS pollutants include:

-If you have questions, comments, or want to report a stormwater or NPS pollution problem, please email Stormwater Management or call at 540-772-2096.
+If you have questions, comments, or want to report a stormwater or NPS pollution problem, please email Stormwater Management or call us at 540-772-2036.